smaremanda/add-in-docs/reference/excel/range.md

 });
 ```

 ### getCell(row: number, column: number)
 Gets the range object containing the single cell based on row and column numbers.
-The cell can be outside the bounds of its parent range as long as it stays within the worksheet grid.
-The returned cell is located relative to the top-left cell of the range.
+The cell can be outside the bounds of its parent range, so long as it's stays within the worksheet grid.
+The returned cell is located relative to the top left cell of the range.

 #### Syntax
 ```js